HCloward/syniti-hugo/content/Integrate/Use_Cases/ConfigureXMTemplateStrctrEleAtt.md

     **NOTE**: The name is used when mapping the template to data via a process, so should be the equivalent of a column name in the view in SQL that contains the data to map.
-Refer to [Add Data to be Included in the XML file in SQL](AddDataIncludedXMLSQL.htm) for more information.
+Refer to [Add Data to be Included in the XML file in SQL](AddDataIncludedXMLSQL) for more information.

 4. Enter details about the field in **DESCRIPTION**.
 The user entered